Luka Didulica

-Luka Didulica (born 18 September 2007) is an Australian professional soccer player who currently plays as a defender for Melbourne Victory FC NPL.
+Luka Didulica (born 18 September 2007) is an Australian professional footballer who currently plays as a central defender for J1 League club Urawa Red Diamonds.

 Early life

-Didulica was born on 18 September 2007 in Australia.
-A native of Geelong, Australia, he is the son of Croatia international Joey Didulica.
+Didulica was born on 18 September 2007 in Alkmaar, Netherlands.
+Growing up in Geelong, Australia, he is the son of Croatia international Joey Didulica.

 Career

 As a youth player, Didulica joined the youth academy of Australian side North Geelong Warriors FC.
 Following his stint there, he joined the youth academy of Australian side Melbourne Victory FC and was promoted to the club's reserve team in 2025.

-Ahead of the 2026 season, he signed for Japanese side Urawa Red Diamonds.
+Ahead of the 2026–27 J1 League season, he signed for Japanese side Urawa Red Diamonds.

 Style of play

-Didulica plays as a defender.
+Didulica plays as a central defender.
 Australian newspaper Geelong Advertiser wrote in 2024 that he "possesses some of the best foot skills going around, mixed with intelligence and a passing range off the chart".

+Personal life

+He is eligible to represent either Australia, Croatia or the Netherlands internationally.